In a “dry” Rain Harvesting system, the pipes from your gutters run directly into your tank rather than travelling underground first.

 The right system for you

-If not, then you may wish to consider whether a “wet” Rain Harvesting system would better suit your needs and situation.
+If not, then you may wish to consider whether a “wet” rain harvesting system would better suit your needs.

-Whatever style of system you choose, be sure to invest in a little planning to ensure your Rain Harvesting system is optimised to harvest cleaner rainwater and lots of it.
+Whatever style of system you choose, be sure to invest in a little planning to ensure your Rain Harvest system ins optimised to harvest cleaner water and lots of it.